 Our current tools for protecting and managing land, such as conservation easements, management plans, definitions of compatible human use, and emphasis on western scientific practice, are part of our archetypal conservation framework.
 As such, they are tools limited by the dominant culture’s lived experiences, are not inclusive, and do not honor other ways of knowledge as equally valid.
 We see an opportunity to expand the scope of these tools, and perhaps co-create new ones, to restore Indigenous rights on the land where full land rematriation is not yet possible.
 In this session we will explore the racist and exclusionary history of conservation and conservation tools, to understand ways in which conservation practice could be expanded to restore Indigenous sovereignty, self-determination and to honor and implement Treaties as they were intended to be by the signatories.

 Note: This is a longer, 2.5-hour session.
 As community-based organizations, it’s important that land trusts are authentically and fully engaging with all members of their community.
 However, if a land trust lacks a deep understanding of its community’s history and the wider role conservation has played in perpetuating systemic racism and land dispossession, it is at a severe disadvantage in making important community connections.
-In a series of panels and breakout groups, we will explore various policies and practices that created the unequal fabric of land ownership and control we see today.
-We will also share how your land trust can use the new resources in the Alliance’s History of Land Conservation Curriculum (forthcoming) to better understand what happened in your own region.
-The workshop will wrap up with a case study of a Massachusetts land trust that used local history to help guide and deepen its community-based conservation work.
+In a series of panels and breakout groups, we explore various policies and practices that created the unequal fabric of land ownership and control we see today.
+Come learn simple strategies to better understand your region’s history.
+The seminar will wrap up with a case study of a Massachusetts land trust that used local history to help guide and deepen its community-based conservation work.
 Come prepared to learn from a diverse group of experts, recover long-hidden stories and discuss strategies to uncover local history and apply that new knowledge to your conservation efforts.

 What does conservation mean in an urban context?
 Can conservation principles be applied to socio-cultural considerations?
 Cities are subject to a confluence of factors both environmental and social.
 Density is the bellwether of opportunity, but drives fundamental changes to natural assets and overdraws existing ecosystems.
 Growth is an indicator of prosperity, but brings with it speculation, gentrification, displacement, and ultimately erasure.
 Community Land Trusts are a vehicle for not just the protection and preservation of land, but its residents as well.
 Community Land Trusts are a form for nonprofit land ownership which values communities and their assets as resources rather than commodities; supporting community agency, environmental integration, and prioritizing placemaking.
 Public space, land and water management, climate resilience, and sustainability are what begin to define value, rather than the realm of speculative capital.
 Community Land Trusts extend the sphere of conservation to include those who utilize land, rather than simply the land itself.
 Municipalities magnify the impacts of climate change, both environmentally and socially.
 Grappling with the reality of climate change means addressing both the technical problems and broader socio-economic impacts.
 Orienting the composition of communities toward long-term sustainable and climatically appropriate growth while also establishing a shared responsibility of investment into community well-being and sustainability enhances both the opportunity for investment within a community, as well as the opportunity for return.
 Conservation principles are strengthened when they apply to Community Land Trusts as they are applicable to both the land as well as the community that lives within it.

 Since the 1980s, a land trust model has evolved in cities across the U.S. focused on the preservation of community-managed open spaces that are woven into the fabric of urban neighborhoods.
-Common uses include community gardens, sitting parks, flower gardens, and children’s play spaces.
+Common uses include community gardens, neighborhood farms, sitting parks, flower gardens, and children’s play gardens.
 While the acreage is often small compared to traditional land trusts, the social, health, environmental, and economic benefits these spaces provide, and the economic and racial diversity of the communities they serve are deeply impactful.
 These impacts are made possible in large measure because of their innovative shared stewardship models.
-In this session, representatives of Philadelphia’s Neighborhood Gardens Trust, Chicago NeighborSpace, and a third land trust will discuss their similar community-rooted models.
+In this session, representatives of Philadelphia’s Neighborhood Gardens Trust, Chicago’s NeighborSpace, and Grassroots Gardens of Western New York will discuss their similar community-rooted models.
 Their land preservation projects often grow out of grassroots organizing efforts to transform underutilized land in areas that have experienced historic disinvestment and lack adequate access to green space, outdoor recreation, and healthy food.
 We will examine what stewardship means in the context of urban land conservation and how responsibilities are shared between the land trusts, self-organized community-based groups, and often local government entities.
 Once land is secured, the land trusts shoulder responsibilities that come with land ownership and enter into agreements with local stewardship groups that hold primary responsibility for day-to-day maintenance, operations and programming.
 The formalizing of these responsibilities serves as a catalyst for building community capacity, cohesion, and resilience.
 By literally “holding space” and then carefully stepping back, the land trusts facilitate a domain where local groups can have the authority.

 Panelists will walk participants through the collaborative process that was carried out to protect an 18th and 19th century African Burial Ground in Kingston, New York, including a novel youth-led site design and community engagement program.
 Participants will learn how their own organizations can play an appropriate role in helping put land back into BIPOC hands with long term protection on the land.
 This workshop will present the land protection tools and approaches used for this NY case study and will highlight lessons learned to help parallel efforts navigate the nuances of cross-cultural partnerships, especially around land sovereignty, transfer of ownership and long-term protection.
 The process of establishing an innovative conservation easement that prioritizes cultural conservation values will be the backbone of this workshop.

-This workshop , featuring the Wabanaki Commission and First Light, will explore one of the most ambitious efforts in our country from the conservation movement to relearn history, repair relationships and return land.
+This session will explore an effort in Maine to connect the conservation community with Indigenous people to expand their access to land.
+It will feature members of the planning team of the Wabanaki Commission on Land and Stewardship Nil yut ktahkomiq nik (the whole earth is our home) and First Light leaders.
 Here is a look into what land justice means and how relearning, recentering and repairing offers conservation a unique opportunity to grow and find its true promise.
-Piercing the fog of privilege, we will try to relearn American history and how the same patterns of colonization created our conservation movement.
-We will look at the work of First Light, now in its third year of repairing relationships and sharing land and resources between land-holding organizations and Penobscot, Passamaquoddy, Micmac and Maliseet First Nations.
-We will explore what is at stake and what is to be gained through these efforts to engage differently and to share perspective and power.
+We will explore the work of the Wabanaki Commission and First Light to repair relationships and share land and resources between land-holding organizations and Penobscot, Passamaquoddy, Micmac and Maliseet First Nations.
+We will discuss what is at stake and what is to be gained through these efforts to engage differently and to share perspective and power.

 Note: This workshop is a longer, 2.5-hour session.
 Western Reserve Land Conservancy is the result of 13 mergers of traditional land trusts that worked in predominantly white, affluent places in Northeast Ohio.
 In 2008 the organization began a journey to learn how to serve cities and densely urbanized places such as Cleveland.
 This resulted in the creation of urban programs, and a deep commitment to Diversity, Equity, Inclusion, and Justice.
 The mission transformation from exurban to holistic has been incredibly successful.
 Learn from four leaders how this evolution happened.
 Lessons learned.
 Insights gained.
 Friction encountered and overcome.
 The racial diversification of our board and staff.
 How to move from a charitable framework to a reciprocal framework of relationships in urban areas and distressed communities.